kerynegan/e15/p3/README.md

+Notes to self for tomorrow
++ proposals can be associated with one course
++ proposals can be associated with one user
++ courses can be associated to one user
++ courses can be associated to many proposals
++ users can be associated to many courses
++ users can be associated to many proposals

 # Project 3
 + By: Keryn Egan
 + Production URL: <http://e15p3.kerynegan.me>

 ## Feature summary
 *Outline a summary of features that your application has.
 The following details are from a hypothetical project called "Movie Tracker".
 Note that it is similar to Bookmark, yet it has its own unique features.
 Delete this example and replace with your own feature summary*